grant-wade/textts/README.md

-# Audiobook Generator with Piper TTS
+# Audiobook Generator with Kokoro-82M

 ## Introduction

-A text-to-speech audiobook generator that uses Piper TTS for high-quality voice synthesis.
+A text-to-speech audiobook generator that uses Kokoro-82M or Piper TTS for high-quality voice synthesis.
 Features include:

 - Book splitting into manageable pages
 - Progress tracking and resuming
 - Cross-platform support